 Last published 09 Jan 2018

-To protect your privacy, legislation is in place to make sure any personal information you provide to FACS Housing and other government agencies is handled responsibly.
+To protect your privacy, legislation is in place to make sure any personal information you provide to DCJ Housing and other government agencies is handled responsibly.

 Your personal information

 This legislation includes the Privacy and Personal Information Protection Act 1998, which protects the general information you provide us and your privacy, and the Health Records and Information Privacy Act 2002, which protects your health records and information.

 Under these Acts, DCJ Housing has a legal obligation to notify you about how, why and when we will use your personal and health information.